Battle of Wuhan: Wanjialing

-North of Yangtze River
+North of the Yangtze

 In Shandong, 1,000 soldiers under Shi Yousan, who had defected multiple times to rivaling warlord cliques and was then independent, occupied Jinan and held it for a few days.
 Guerrillas also briefly held Yantai.
 The area east of Changzhou all the way to Shanghai was controlled by another non-government Chinese force, led by Dai Li, who used guerrilla tactics in the suburbs of Shanghai and across the Huangpu River.
 The force was made up of secret society members of the Green Gang and the Tiandihui and killed spies and traitors.
 It lost more than 100 men during its operations.
 On 13 August, members of the force sneaked into the Japanese air base at Hongqiao and raised a Chinese flag.